zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/null-propagation.md

 The `System.Linq.Dynamic.Core` library provides a function known as `np()` which can be used as a short-hand alternative.

-In the example below, we just specify the `np()` method to do a where-clause on the customers and return only the customers who have the Location defined, and the Name from that Location should be equal to "test".
+In the example below, we specified the `np()` method to do a where-clause on the customers and return only the customers who have the Location defined, and the Name from that Location should be equal to "test".

 ``` cs
 using (var context = new EntityContext())